lucasdietrich/AVRTOS/readme.md

 ### Description

-In this example, we spawn two threads (+ main thread) :
+In this example, we spawn three threads (+ main thread + idle thread) :
-- One thread set the led on for 500ms and ther other off for the same time
+- Two preemptive threads : one set the led ON for 100ms and the other to OFF for the same time
-- A mutex is protecting the LED access, and both threads keeps the mutex locked while waiting
+    - A mutex is protecting the LED access, and both threads keeps the mutex locked while waiting for 100ms.
+    - both threads use the same reentrant function
+- One cooperative threads that blocks the execution of all threads for 500ms every 2 seconds.
 - The main thread release the CPU forever when initialization finished

-On an Arduino Pro (ATmega328p, avr5) the led should be blinking at the frequency of 1Hz.
+On an Arduino Pro (ATmega328p, avr5) the led should be blinking at the frequency of 10Hz and then block for 500ms every 2 seconds.

 Configuration option : `CONFIG_KERNEL_TIME_SLICE=10`